Maeevick/career_path/README.md

 # career_path
-One opinionate career path for product people (product, design, tech...)
+__One opinionate career path for product people (product, design, tech...)__

+## Pitch
+This tool is about continuous learning and improvement in products' main domains: Product, Design, Tech,...; and subdomains: Product Strategy, Product Marketing, User Research, User Interface, User Experience, Data, Software Design, Crafts(wo)manship and more...

+## Goal
+Meanwhile, it's an opportunity to give ReScript a try on an actual project. __The goal is primarily for my own daily use.__
+However, I will build it as an open-sourced and public product.
+So, anybody can use it or fork it for its own use.